Integral points on elliptic curves and explicit valuations of division polynomials: Preliminaries on elliptic divisibility sequences

 \end{definition}

 The connection between EDS and elliptic curves is described by Ward in his original memoir on the subject.
-We let $\Psi_n$ denote the $n$-th division polynomial.
-We state an updated version of Ward's theorem which applies to fields of characteristic zero in general (it follows from his proof): \begin{theorem}[{Ward \cite[Theorem 12.1]{MR0023275}}] Let $E$ be an elliptic curve defined over a field $K$ of characteristic zero, and let $P \in E(K)$.
+We state an updated version of Ward's theorem which applies to fields of characteristic zero and cubic curves:

+\begin{theorem}[{Ward \cite[Theorem 12.1]{MR0023275}, Shipsey \cite[Theorem 4.5.3]{Shipsey00}, S. \cite{Stange10}}] Let $E$ be a cubic curve defined over a field $K$ of characteristic zero, given by Weiestrass form, and let $P \in E(K)$.
 Then $W_n = \Psi_n(P)$ is an elliptic divisibility sequence.
-Furthermore, if $W_n \in K$ is an elliptic divisibility sequence, then there exists a constant $C \in K$, an elliptic curve $E/K$ and $P \in E(K)$ so that $W_n = C \Psi_n(P)$. \end{theorem}
+Furthermore, if $W_n \in K$ is an elliptic divisibility sequence with $W_2W_3 \neq 0$, $W_1=1$, then there exists a cubic Weierstrass curve $E/K$ and $P \in E(K)$ so that $W_n = \Psi_n(P)$. \end{theorem}

-In other words, each EDS over $K$ appears as the sequence of division polynomials for some elliptic curve $E/K$ evaluated at a point $P \in E(K)$.
+In other words, any non-degenerate EDS over $K$ appears as the sequence of division polynomials for some cubic Weierstrass curve $E/K$ evaluated at a point $P \in E(K)$.
+(As \eqref{eq:w-rec} is homogeneous, we may first scale so that $W_1=1$.)
+The term `divisibility' in {`elliptic divisibility sequence'} refers to Proposition \ref{prop:divpoly}\ref{item:div}.
+In particular, any EDS arising from a rational point on an elliptic curve $E/\QQ$ in minimal Weierstrass form is an integer sequence with the property that $n \mid m \implies W_n \mid W_m$.

 Let $E$ be an elliptic curve defined over $K$ (by this we will always mean that $E$ is given by a Weierstrass equation), and let $\mathcal{O} \neq P \in E(K)$.
 Let $W_n$ be the elliptic divisibility sequence associated to $E$ and $P$.
 If we change the Weierstrass equation for $E$, we may change the elliptic divisibility sequence.
 For example, it will be convenient to change the equation to one in minimal Weierstrass form, so we can consider the reduction type.
 Fortunately, the associated elliptic divisibility sequence changes in a simple fashion, as described by Proposition \ref{prop:divpoly}\ref{item:homothety}.
 This immediately gives the following result, which will be important enough for the later results that we include it as a theorem.